WindJammer6/17.-Mini-Projects-from-School/README.md

 </p>

+**Summary about the project:**
-This is a groupwork Python programming assignment done by me and some of my classmates.
+The project task is to create a Python programming project assignment in a group, hence the creation of this project, done by me and some of my classmates.
 It consists of a main menu (no GUI) and 6 minigames:
 + Tic-Tac-Toe (no GUI)
 + Hangman (no GUI)
 + Rock, Paper, Scissors (no GUI)